Austin Riley Preview, Player Props: Braves vs. Cardinals

 Austin Riley At The Plate

-- Among qualifying batters in MLB action, his batting average ranks 27th, his on-base percentage ranks 61st, and he is 16th in the league in slugging.
+- Among the qualified hitters in MLB, he ranks 27th in batting average, 56th in on-base percentage, and 14th in slugging.

-- Riley has picked up a hit in 95 of 136 games this season, with multiple hits 47 times.
+- Riley has reached base via a hit in 96 games this year (of 137 played), and had multiple hits in 47 of those games.

-- In 38.2% of his games this season, Riley has driven in at least one run.
-In 22 of those games (16.2%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in seven contests.
+- In 53 games this season (38.7%), Riley has picked up an RBI, and in 22 of those games (16.1%) he had two or more.
+He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.